 What is the average amount of student loan debt in Missouri?

 Student loan debt has ballooned to catastrophic levels in the last decade.
-Total student loan debt has risen from 480.1 billion in 2006 to $1.39 trillion in 2016.
-Academic debt used to account for 3.5% of GDP and now accounts for 7.5%.
-Yet, despite the suffering students are enduring across the country, Missouri students have much healthier wallets than students in 17 other states.
-Missouri ranks as the 18th worth state for student debt with the average student possessing roughly $29,183 in loans.
+Total student loan debt has risen from 480.1 billion in 2006 to $1.7 trillion in 2020.
+Academic debt used to account for 3.5% of GDP and now accounts for 8.1%.
+The average resident in Missouri possesses roughly $37,189 in student loan debt.

 What is the average amount of mortgage debt for Missouri residents?

 Mortgages are the last of the three largest sources of debt for Americans.
-Missouri residents owe an average of $134,760 on their homes.
-The state is actually well below the national average of $163,309.31.
+Missouri residents owe an average of $143,545 on their homes.
+This is a 2.9% increase from the year prior.